SichengLeoLiu/SichengLeoLiu.github.io/index.md

 Hay!
 Here is **Sicheng (Leo) Liu (刘思成)**.

 I am currently a master student studying in Information Technology and Information Technology Management in The University of Sydney (USYD).
-I've got my bachelor's degree in Software Engineering in Nanchang Hangkong University (NCHU) in 2022.
+I graduated from Nanchang Hangkong University (NCHU) in 2022 as a Outstanding Graduate with a bachelor's degree in Software Engineering

 <br>